 A self-directed IRA is an Individual Retirement Account (IRA) that you directly control and transfer into the investments of your choosing.
 Self-directed accounts allow alternative investments when saving for retirement.

 There are two options for self-directed IRAs.
 With the first, you open up an account, select an investment, and we purchase that investment for you.
 As per the IRS, any and all profits that are gained through these investments funnel back into your IRA, since your IRA owns the investment.
 This allows your earnings to grow.
 This structure gives you control over your investments, but you will be required to work through Accuplan for each transaction.

-With this option, you open an account, and then we create a separate LLC that your IRA will invest in.
-This LLC can have a checking account setup so then you, the IRA account owner, will be the manager for the LLC and as such, you will have administrative powers and control over the asset and/or checking account.
-Same as option 1, any and all profits that are gained through these investments funnel back into your IRA, thus growing your IRA.
+For the second option, you open an account, and we as the custodian, create a separate LLC that your IRA will invest in.
+This LLC can have a checking account setup so you can manage the LLC.
+You will have administrative powers and control over the asset and/or checking account.
+Any and all profits that are gained through these investments funnel back into your IRA.
 This account setup is ideal for clients who choose to hold real estate as an investment, and may need to pay bills and expenses related to the property.
-As the manager of the LLC you can buy and sell assets at your discretion.
+This way, you pay the bills directly instead of working with a custodian to pay the bills.
+As the manager of the LLC you can buy and sell those assets at your discretion.

 How do you set up a self-directed account?